nitikasehgal/Google-UI-Clone-/README.md

 # Google-UI-Clone-
-Google-UI clone for both Mobile and Web using Flutter &amp; Custom Search API.
+Completely responsive Google-Clone UI for both mobile and web.
+This app fetches and display data based on user's search using Custom search API and also includes pagination.